 You must show proof that you have applied for SSI and that your application is pending.
 If your SSI application is denied, you must appeal the decision.
 When you appeal the decision, you must show proof to the township that you have filed an appeal.
 You will have to give the township your medical records and your doctor must fill out forms required by the township.
 If you are approved for SSI, you must repay the GA you got from the township while you were waiting for the SSI decision.
 The repayment will come out of your SSI benefits.

-Category 2: The applicant is 55 or older and has not earned more than $2,000 You must also have not earned at least $200 a month in 7 of the past 12 months.
+Category 2: The applicant is 55 or older and has not earned more than $2,000 per year and you must also have not earned at least $200 a month in 7 of the past 12 months.

 Category 3: The applicant is required to take medication to control diabetes, severe high blood pressure or seizure disorders You must show 2 forms of proof: